etjones/datasette-llm-sql-writer/README.md

 2) Configure the LLM model (optional but recommended)

-By default, the plugin uses a model id from plugin configuration (see below).
-If not set, it defaults to `gpt-5` which likely does not exist in your `llm` setup.
-Configure an alternate model via Datasette metadata if you like.
-Default model id is `gpt-5`:
+By default, the plugin targets OpenAI and uses `gpt-4o-mini` unless you override it.
+You can configure a model via Datasette metadata or an environment variable (see below):

 `metadata.json`: